Applications for 2023/24 are now closed.

 - Candidates must be resident in Israel at the time of application and must continue to be resident in Israel until the beginning of their studies in the United States as Fulbright Fellows.
 Candidates working, residing, or studying outside of Israel are not eligible to apply.

-- Students who have already begun their program of studies in the United States or who are planning to begin study in the US before the 2020 Fall semester are not eligible to apply.
+- Students who have already begun their program of studies in the United States or who are planning to begin study in the U.S. before the 2023 Fall semester are not eligible to apply.

 - Students in medicine, dental medicine, veterinary medicine, nursing and other programs which involve treatment of patients are not eligible for Fulbright grants.